pacemaker82/PredBat-Table-Card/README.md

 | Overrides   | `options-column`    | Displays buttons to force demand, charge or export for that timeslot.
 [See more](#using-the-options-columns)   |
 | Overrides (PopUp) | `options-popup-column`    | Displays a popup of buttons to force demand, charge or export for that timeslot.
 [See more](#using-the-options-columns)   |

+You can use `import-export-column` to see both import and export prices in a single column

 ** Column only works if feature configured in Predbat<br>
 *** Column only appears when Predbat set to HTML Debug Mode <br>